 Docking conditions: A docking bay with enough volume and weight capacity for the target.
 Plus permission to come on-board (being on the ships crew list or belonging to the same faction or character).

 Time to dock/undock: Instantaneous.

 Ship Speed: The maximum speed for vehicles is equal to 10 *(sublight speed) km/h but limited to a maximum 200 km/h.

 Vehicle Speed: The maximum speed for vehicles is 200 km/h (or less if the vehicle speed is lower).

 Character, NPC, and Droid Speed: Characters, NPCs, and Droids may move at a speed between 4 and 24km/h.
 (4 *(Speed Skill + 1))

 Aborting Ground Movement: Travel on the ground can be aborted at anytime, it is instant, and you will stop at the square you are currently in.
 Travel is also aborted if the pilot leaves or boards a ship or vehicle within the ship/vehicle.

 The maximum speed of a squadron or of a party will aways be equal to the speed of its slowest member.

-Races which cannot travel on oceanic terrain, can do with the use of the Amphibian Survival Set:
+Races which cannot travel on aquatic terrain, can do so with the use of the Amphibian Survival Set:

 All of the above items MUST be used, together, for you to be able to travel on oceanic terrain.